flosell/lambdacd-git/README.md

 # Git support for LambdaCD

 Provides Git support for [LambdaCD](https://github.com/flosell/lambdacd).
-Replaces the `lambdacd.steps.git` namespace in the the core library.
+Will replace the `lambdacd.steps.git` namespace in the the core library.

 ## Status